AnonymousScholar2025/Aniso/README.md

 ## Workflow for Reproducibility

 Please follow these steps in order.
-The process involves first downloading all necessary files, then installing the custom R package, and finally running the analysis scripts.
+The process involves first downloading all necessary files, then installing the required R packages, and finally running the analysis scripts.

 ### Step 1: Clone the Repository